Statewide Lionfish Control Efforts

 Are you a diver, seafood lover, or passionate about the environment?
 Learn about ways to support control efforts by removing lionfish, eating lionfish, and educating others about the effects of lionfish.

-The current most-effective way to remove lionfish is by divers using spearfishing equipment.
+WHAT: The current most-effective way to remove lionfish is by divers using spearfishing equipment.

 - Participate in a lionfish tournament.